yaqiyang/IIS.Administration/README.md

 * Tests can also be run with the CLI

 ### Publish and Install: ###
 Publishing and installing can be done through a PowerShell script.
-This requires the .NET Core SDK and Bower.
+This requires the .NET Core SDK.

 ```
-# Replace the path to match your clone location
+# Replace the path to match your clone location.
+First, start the developer command prompt for Visual Studio 2022.
+Then, publish the solution and build the installer at installer\IISAdministrationBundle\bin\x64\Release.
-C:\src\repos\IIS.Administration\scripts\publish\publish.ps1
-C:\src\repos\IIS.Administration\scripts\publish\bin\setup\setup.ps1 Install -Verbose
+%comspec% /k "C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\Tools\VsDevCmd.bat"
+cd /d C:\src\repos\IIS.Administration
+msbuild Microsoft.IIS.Administration.sln /t:publish
+msbuild installer /p:configuration=release
 ```

 ### Develop and Debug in Visual studio 2017: ###